 There are many ways to get to this place from Playa del Carmen.
 The first is to drive yourself and book your ticket in advance.
-If you have a rental car, this is super easy.
+If you have a rental car in Mexico, this is super easy.
 If you don’t have a car, just get a cab, they will only cost around $12 USD.

 If you like a bit more comfort then book this shuttle bus run by Xcaret that also includes the price of your admission in the ticket.